Menu

 • List of publications e.g. articles in peer-reviewed journals, reports, mass media articles and other material showing evidence of reach and impact is desirable.

-Nominated by the IANE faculty and mentors panel; awarded to a member of the Academy who has demonstrated commitment to nutrition education and education of health professionals.
+Self-nominated or nominated by a colleague; awarded to a member of the Academy who has demonstrated commitment to nutrition education and education of health professionals.

 Eligibility Criteria

-• Has been a member of IANE for at least 2 years
+• Has been a member of NNEdPro-IANE for at least 2 years

 • Demonstrated commitment to nutrition education and education of health professionals AND